ischmidt20/ischmidt20.github.io/projects/school.md

 ### **BART and Housing Prices**

 Freshman year, I took a class in the geography department simply titled "California," for which we had to make a map as our final project.
 Being the public transit fan that I am, I chose to look at BART and its relationship with housing prices.
 I plotted BART stations as points alongside block group polygons joined with American Community Survey data.
 This was the first map I ever finished, and I'm quite proud of it.
 My TA didn't like that I didn't label the stations and thought that the system map in the top-left corner was intended to fill space, so I assume she'd rather see text covering all of San Francisco and a big empty Marin Peninsula.
-This map is less than 3 years old, but note how out-of-date it already is!
+This map isn't that old, but note how out-of-date it is!
 Thank you BART!

 ![](/assets/maps/50ac.png){: .center-image height="420px" width="560px"}